Cloudflare Orange Cloud vs Grey Cloud: Wrong Toggle Breaks Site

 6. Page Rules / Workers only run when orange

 Page Rules, Workers, Transform Rules, Cache Rules — none of them execute for grey-cloud records.
-If you flip grey for “DNS test” and forget, your edge logic is silently disabled.
+If you flip grey for a “DNS test” and forget, your edge logic is silently disabled.

 Before you start

-- Identify which platform owns each subdomain (origin server, Vercel, Fly, etc.) — different platforms need different cloud states.
+• Identify which platform owns each subdomain (origin server, Vercel, Fly, etc.) — different platforms need different cloud states.

 Information to collect

-dig yourdomain.com +short— Cloudflare IPs (usually 104.x or 172.67.x) vs origin IP. - Output of
+• dig yourdomain.com +short — Cloudflare IPs (usually 104.x or 172.67.x) vs your origin IP.

 Step-by-step fix

-Apply the right pattern for your situation.
+Apply the pattern that matches your situation.

 Step 1: Decide the correct end state per record